tiagoshibata/RoboND-DeepLearning-Project/Writeup.md

 ## Limitations of the models

 The same model could be trained to classify pixels into more classes by changing the last convolution with softmax to output more classes.
 I belive the model would work well for detecting animals or other vehicles.
 However, to use it on a real robot in real time, the model would have to be reduced.
 Furthermore, more training samples would be required to improve its score.

+## Model and parameters

+The model and weights can be found in the [data/weights](data/weights) folder.
+The jupyter notebook in [code/model_training.ipynb](code/model_training.ipynb) was used for training has the graphs and results